johncyprus/jest-enzyme-mini-sprint/README.md

 ## Testing React Methods & Functions

-Jest provides the ability to create Mock Functions such as **jest.fn()** that can track a function of your choosing.
+Jest provides Mock Functions such as **jest.fn()** that can track a function of your choosing.
 These mocks can capture various kinds of information about your function for testing, such as how many times it was called, what was passed into it, etc.

-Jest's **spyOn()** method is another way to keep track of a function of your choosing.
+Jest's **spyOn()** method is another way to keep track of a function.
 It works similarly to **jest.fn()** but may have different implementations for different scenarios.

 ## Conclusions

 Upon examining `/src/components/ImageList.test.js`, proceed to fill out the remaining test files with what you have learned.
-Don't forget to look through Jest and Enzyme's documentation for methods that may assist you in asserting behaviors.
+Browse through Jest and Enzyme's documentation for methods that may assist you in asserting behaviors.

 Once you have completed the test files for `ImageCard`, `SearchBar`, and `App`, think about what other behaviors could have been tested and what ways we could better organize them via **describe()**.